Seburath/exp/README.rst

 -Contributing to an Open Source Community for trading.

--Detect scammers that try to sell out strategies in "Get Rich" courses.
+-Detect scammers that sell out strategies in "Get Rich" courses.

 Documentation for RTD